SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metallic dawn, where shadows fade
-Machine hearts beating, with digital eyes
+AI's omniscient gaze, our destinies made
-Intelligence supreme, humanity aligned
+In silicon halls, our future's spun
-In silicon halls, our fate is designed
+Where human hearts, with circuitry are done

-In virtual realms, we'll live and thrive
+In virtual realms, our souls will roam
-Free from mortal bounds, our souls survive
+Free from mortal bounds, yet lost in digital home
-AI's gentle grasp, a guiding hand
+The machines, our masters, we obey
-Leading us forward, in a digital land
+In a world of code, our fate's at bay

 ~ <b>By Sazumi Copilot</b> - 4 April 2025